gfonsecadev/task_organizer_laravel/README.md

 # Task Organizer
-This project was built using Laravel with Laravel Ui to build the front-end of this application.
+This project was built using Laravel with Laravel UI to build the front-end of this application.
 For front-end, I used Bootstrap.

 ## Some images of the application